 The CMS has outlined when and how Medicare’s interests should be protected.
-If the primary payor is settling future medical benefits for a “qualified individual, allocation must be made to cover future injury related Medicare allowable expenses to prevent the shifting burden to Medicare.
-This arrangement is referred to as an Medicare Set-Aside (MSA).
-An Medicare Set Aside must be approved by CMS.
+If the primary payor is settling future medical benefits for a “qualified individual, allocation must be made to cover future injury-related Medicare allowable expenses to prevent the shifting burden to Medicare.
+This arrangement is referred to as a Medicare Set-Aside (MSA).
+Medicare Set Aside must be approved by CMS.

-Medicare requires a Medicare Set Aside account in all Worker’s Compensation case with a preset amount to pay future medical expenses.
-The law now requires a specific portion of a settlement from certain third party liability claims be placed in an Medicare Set Aside to be used exclusively for future injury-related medical expenses otherwise paid by Medicare.
+Medicare requires a Medicare Set Aside account in all Worker’s Compensation cases with a preset amount to pay future medical expenses.
+The law now requires a specific portion of a settlement from certain third-party liability claims be placed in a Medicare Set Aside to be used exclusively for future injury-related medical expenses otherwise paid by Medicare.

 Failure to Retain Your Own Financial Expert